AI-Assisted Patient Intake and Follow-Up Instruction Drafting

 Use AI only for draft generation and clarity improvement, never autonomous clinical decision-making.

-- Draft patient-facing instructions in plain language.
+- Draft patient-facing instructions in plain language using locked sections for medications, warning signs, follow-up, and escalation.

 - Highlight critical warning signs and escalation instructions explicitly.